kiuru/cybersecuritybase-project/README.md

 In shortly, our task was to create a web application that has at least five different flaws from the OWASP top ten list.

+The application is simple signup form.
+You can signup to application and later to sign in to edit contact details.

+Application have the following structure:

+HTTP GET:
+* /form
+* /login
+* /form/edit
+* /form/edit/{id}

+HTTP POST:
+* /done
+* /changepass

 Project comes with one already signed up user:

 | Username | Password |